Suban05/enjoyWord/README.md

 6. Generate your `SECRET_KEY_BASE` by running the following command in your terminal: `openssl rand -hex 64` ([docs](https://www.openssl.org/docs/man1.1.1/man1/rand.html))
 7. Go back to your browser and paste this value in the "Value" field for `SECRET_KEY_BASE`
 8. Click "Apply".
 This will take a few minutes
-9. Сlick on the `EnjoyWord` "Web Service".
+9. Сlick on the `enjoyWord` "Web Service".
 You should see a custom URL in the format `https://enjoyword-abcd.onrender.com`.
-Click on it, and you'll run the `EnjoyWord` app.
+Click on it, and you'll run the `enjoyWord` app.

 ### Using Docker